WulfGamesYT/MultiDatabasePDO/README.md

 # MultiDatabasePDO
 This is a **free**, **easy to use**, **lightweight** and **powerful** PHP library that allows you to connect to multiple MySQL databases through PDO.
 Here is a database scaling solution without the need for replication (slaves and masters).

-How it works:
+How it works:<br>
-* Just have multiple databases with the same table names and columns.
+&#10132; Just have multiple databases with the same table names and columns.<br>
-* Scale easily by creating new databases, even on different servers.
+&#10132; Scale easily by creating new databases, even on different servers.<br>

 **NOTE:** I've built this specifically for MySQL but I believe this will work with PostgreSQL, MariaDB, CouchDB etc. Remember, this is for SQL databases so it won't work with database management systems like MongoDB and Apache Cassandra.